 Does a DUI raise car insurance rates in Alaska?

-Car insurance companies charge much higher rates if you are proven to be a risky driver.
-If you have multiple DUIs, average rates dramatically increase to $3,039.
+Auto insurance companies substantially increase premiums when they classify you as a high-risk driver.
+If you accumulate multiple DUIs, average rates escalate drastically to $3,039.

 How much does a DUI raise your insurance in Alaska?

-The cheapest insurer after a DUI is State Farm, with rates averaging $1,819.
-The next cheapest insurer is Progressive a difference of $445 from State Farm.
-Geico has the third-most affordable car insurance rates with a DUI.
+The cheapest insurer after a DUI is State Farm, with average premiums of $1,819.
+The next most affordable option is Progressive, where rates are $445 higher than those of State Farm.
+GEICO offers the third-lowest car insurance rates for drivers with a DUI.

-Not only is driving under the influence dangerous, but it’s also expensive.
-You’ll face hefty fines and increased car insurance rates for years.
-However, every company weighs a DUI differently and offers different rates, so comparing quotes from multiple insurers is essential.
+Driving under the influence is both dangerous and expensive.
+You'll face substantial fines and increased car insurance rates for many years.
+Because each insurer handles a DUI differently and sets its own pricing, comparing quotes from several companies is essential.

-This table shows average car insurance rates after a DUI in Alaska.
+The table below lists theaverage car insurance rates after a DUI in Alaska.

 CompanyAnnual premium for clean recordsAnnual premium after a DUIAnnual premium after multiple DUIs